Reviewing Ozon (OZON) & Its Rivals

 Valuation & Earnings

-This table compares Ozon and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Ozon and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue